coderefinery/data-visualization-python/content/pandas.md

-# Reading and writing data with pandas
+# Reading and slicing data with pandas

 ```{objectives}
 - Knowing that pandas is a popular library for handling tabular data